raikens1/mutation_rate/vcf_filtration/filtered_1kg_v3/SUBPOPS/EAS/3_SNP_lists/README.md

 # private SNP lists

 The files in this directory contain population private variants for each nonadmixed continental subpopulation in EAS.
-They were filtered from the vcfs in ../multiallelic around 7/31/2016.
-They are not in vcf format.
+They were filtered from the vcfs in ../2_multiallelic around 7/31/2016.
+Most are not in vcf format.

 These files have been filtered based on the following criteria:
  - minor allele count 2 or higher